Frances M. Gage: Career

 Completing her studies, Gage returned to Canada in 1957 and began working in Tom Thomson′s former cabin.
 She was influenced by the work of the Group of Seven.
 Two years later, she traded a work The Bear to build her own studio on Birch Avenue in Toronto.
 In 1971, she moved her studio to a property in Crosshill, Ontario, where she remained for sixteen years.

 Gage has participated in numerous international exhibitions, including the "Congress of Medallic Arts in Florence, Italy (1984), in Colorado City, Colorado (1987), Helsinki, Finland (1990), and London, England (1992)".
 In addition, many of her commissioned works, are in galleries and both public and private spaces throughout Canada.
-Some of these include Discovery of the Hands which was commissioned by the Ontario Vocational Centre, London Campus, now Franshawe College, in 1963; Woman which was commissioned for the Women's College Hospital in 1967 and took three years to conceptualize and carve from Carrara marble; The Jenny, commissioned in 1972 as a tribute to the Wrens by the veterans group and initially donated to Galt, Ontario, where they trained (now at the Public Library of Cambridge, Ontario); a bas-relief portrait created for the University of Western Ontario of Bertram Collip one of the researchers who helped isolate insulin; and crests in Toronto which adorn the Metro bridges; among some 500 other works.
+Some of these include Discovery of the Hands which was commissioned by the Ontario Vocational Centre, London Campus, now Franshawe College, in 1963; Woman which was commissioned for the Women's College Hospital in 1967 and took three years to conceptualize and carve from Carrara marble; The Jenny, commissioned in 1972 as a tribute to the Wrens by the veterans group and initially donated to Galt, Ontario, where they trained (now at the Public Library of Cambridge, Ontario); a bas-relief portrait created for the University of Western Ontario of James Collip one of the researchers who helped isolate insulin; and crests in Toronto which adorn the Metro bridges; among some 500 other works.
 She also did a series of relief portraits of noted Canadians, including A. Y. Jackson, Ernest MacMillan, Frederick Varley, and Healey Willan, which were commissioned for Spencer Clark, the Canadian conservator.

 Gage served on the council of the Royal Canadian Academy of Arts.
 She designed the Jean P. Carrière Award presented by the Standards Council of Canada and, in 1971, a commemorative medal of Samuel Bronfman.